 The most expensive private jet in the world

 Flying by private jet is always a luxury, no matter the size of the aircraft.
-But the best private jet money can buy is extraordinarily fabulous – and extraordinarily expensive.
-The cost of a private plane can range from a couple million dollars for a pre-owned light jet to half a billion dollars for the very top-of-the-line.
-The most expensive private jet in the world isn’t just big for a private jet; it’s the largest passenger airliner in the sky: the Airbus A380.
-And for just over $400 million, you can have one all to yourself.
+However, the very best private jet is extraordinarily fabulous – and extraordinarily expensive.
+Here’s a look at the most expensive private jet in the world.

 The Airbus A380 as a commercial aircraft